qwertie/learn-react/docs/tutorial-4.md

 console.log(`The area of the zero-size box is ${Box.ZeroSize().area}.`);
 ~~~

+The console output is

+    The big box is 10000 times larger than the small one
+    The zero-size box has an area of 0.

 JavaScript is a little picky: when you create a function outside a class it has the word `function` in front of it, but when you create a function inside a `class`, it is _not allowed_ to have the word `function` in front of it.
 I don't know, maybe that's because functions inside classes are called "methods" instead of functions.
 Functions and methods are the same thing, except that methods in classes have access to `this` - a reference to the current object.
 Except for `static` methods. `static` methods are called on the `class` (e.g. `Box.ZeroSize` in this example) so they do not have "current object".

-The console output is

-    The big box is 10000 times larger than the small one
-    The zero-size box has an area of 0.
+(Well, actually the current object of `ZeroSize` is the `Box` constructor function, which is *not* an instance of `Box`.)

 Unlike JavaScript, TypeScript classes allow variable declarations, such as `width` and `height` in this example: